 - cinema and radical politics (especially circa 1968)

 - critical theory

 My second monograph, The Real Los Angeles: Hollywood, Cinema, and the City of Angels, was published by Reaktion Books and University of Chicago Press in 2012.
 This was a new ‘spatial history’ of cinema made in and about Los Angeles from the 1900s to the end of the 1950s.
-I am currently working on a new monograph, which will focus on Los Angeles cinema of the 1960s and ‘70s.
+I am currently working on a new monograph, which will focus on Los Angeles cinema and television of the 1960s and ‘70s.
 The working title is Rapid Zoom: Los Angeles Film in the Freeway Age.
-My third edited book, Architectures of Revolt: The Cinematic City circa 1968, will be published by Temple University Press in July 2018.
+My third edited book, Architectures of Revolt: The Cinematic City circa 1968, was published by Temple University Press in July 2018.
 My research has been funded by the British Academy, the Leverhulme Trust, and the Shelby Cullom Davis Center for Historical Studies at Princeton University.

 I welcome applications for PhD topics related to any of my research interests.